RemyKlein/Hydrophobicity-Profile-of-Proteins/README.md

 # Hydrophobicity Profile of Proteins
- This project computes the hydrophobicity profile of a given protein sequence using multiple well-known scales: Kyte-Doolittle, Hopp-Woods, Cornette, Eisenberg, Rose, Janin, and Engelman GES.
-The tool uses a sliding window approach to calculate the average hydrophobicity score and visualizes the hydrophobic and hydrophilic regions of the protein sequence.
-The user can choose the method and window size, then analyze and save the results.
+ This project computes the **hydrophobicity profile** of a protein sequence using multiple well-known scales: Kyte-Doolittle, Hopp-Woods, Cornette, Eisenberg, Rose, Janin, and Engelman GES.
+The tool uses a **sliding window** approach to calculate the average hydrophobicity score and visualizes the hydrophobic and hydrophilic regions.
+Users can choose the hydrophobicity method and window size, then save and analyze results.

- ## **Features:**
+ ## **Features**
-- Fetch protein sequences directly from the UniProt database using the protein's UniProt ID.
+- Fetch protein sequences directly from the **UniProt database** using UniProt IDs.
-- Compute hydrophobicity scores for the sequence based on selected methods.
+- Compute hydrophobicity scores using selected scales.
-- Display the hydrophobicity profile as a plot, highlighting hydrophobic (positive score) regions.
+- Generate a plot highlighting **hydrophobic (positive score)** regions.
-- Save the positions of hydrophobic amino acids in a text file for further analysis.
+- Save the positions of hydrophobic amino acids to a text file.
+- Save the hydrophobicity profile plot as an image (.png) and optionally as a PDF.

-## **How It Works:**
+## **How It Works**
-1. **Fetch Protein Sequence**: The user inputs the UniProt ID of the protein of interest.
-The script then fetches the amino acid sequence from the UniProt database.
+1. **Fetch Protein Sequence**: Input a UniProt ID (e.g., `P11229`) and fetch the amino acid sequence from UniProt.
-2. **Select Hydrophobicity Method**: The user selects one of the popular hydrophobicity scales, including Kyte-Doolittle, Hopp-Woods, Cornette, Eisenberg, Rose, Janin, or Engelman GES.
+2. **Select Hydrophobicity Method**: Choose one of the popular hydrophobicity scales (Kyte-Doolittle, Hopp-Woods, Cornette, Eisenberg, Rose, Janin, Engelman GES).
-3. **Sliding Window Calculation**: The user specifies a window size (recommended size: 7 or 11).
-The script calculates the average hydrophobicity score within the selected window, then slides across the entire sequence.
+3. **Sliding Window Calculation**: Specify a window size (recommended 7 or 11).
+The script computes the average hydrophobicity score for each window along the sequence.
-4. **Hydrophobicity Plot**: The hydrophobicity scores are plotted along the sequence.
-The plot visually represents the hydrophobic and hydrophilic regions.
+4. **Hydrophobicity Plot**: The computed scores are plotted along the sequence, showing hydrophobic and hydrophilic regions.
+A horizontal line indicates the threshold.
-5. **Save Results**: The positions of hydrophobic amino acids (with a score greater than 0) are saved in a text file for further review.
+5. **Save Results**:
+- **Positions file**: Text file listing indices of hydrophobic amino acids (score > threshold).
+- **Plot file**: PNG (or PDF) file with the hydrophobicity profile.

-## **Example:**
+## **Example Usage**
 - **Input**:
     - UniProt ID: `P11229`
     - Hydrophobicity scale: Kyte-Doolittle
     - Sliding window size: 9
 - **Output**:
-    - A graph showing the hydrophobicity profile of the protein sequence.
-    - A text file (`hydrophobic_positions.txt`) containing the positions of hydrophobic amino acids.
+    - `results/P11229_hydro_positions.txt`: positions of hydrophobic amino acids.
+    - `results/P11229_hydro_plot.png`: hydrophobicity profile plot.
-    - A PDF file (`hydrophobic_profile.pdf`) containing the graph of hydrophobic profile of the protein.
+    - Optional: PDF version of the plot.

 ## **Requirements:**
 - Python 3.x